RUN WITH PERSEVERANCE

 The Christian race is not a smooth and easy one; it often goes through the wilderness.
-You will encounter diverse trials, sufferings, tribulations, or persecutions for the sake of Christ along the race (Psa.
+You will encounter diverse trials, sufferings, tribulations, or persecutions for the sake of Christ in the race (Psa.
 34:19, John 15:18-20).

 Beloved, where are you now in the race that God has set before you?

-Are you presently going through some fiery trials, sufferings, tribulations or persecutions for the sake of your faith or the gospel of Christ?
+Are you presently going through some fiery trials, sufferings, tribulations, or persecutions for the sake of your faith or the gospel of Christ?

 Are you presently facing many adversaries and adversities?

 Hang in there, don’t quit, or give in to despair!